Clenbuterol is a steroid-like chemical that was initially developed to treat asthma in horses, working by relaxing the airways in the animals’ lungs.

 One study reviewing data from two regional poison centers in the U.S. found that in

-The World Anti-Doping Agency have banned the use of clenbuterol at all times, both in and outside of competition.
+The World Anti-Doping Agency has banned the use of clenbuterol at all times, both in and outside of competition.

 Athletes and bodybuilders taking clenbuterol will often work on a program cycle that includes on and off periods.